suriya2365/Vapour/README.md

 # Vapour

-A front-end clone of the Steam storefront built with HTML, CSS, and basic JavaScript.
-Focuses on recreating the look and feel of a modern game distribution platform through responsive design and interactive web elements.
+A Steam-inspired game marketplace website built using HTML, CSS, and JavaScript.

+## Features
+- Responsive design
+- Game catalog page
+- Navigation menu
+- Search functionality
+- Interactive UI elements

+## Technologies Used
+- HTML5
+- CSS3
+- JavaScript

+## How to Run
+1. Download the project.
+2. Open index.html in a browser.

+## Note
+Still unfinished, especially the library and database part Have to add more games and pictures aswell